directus-labs/agency-os/README.md

 `npx directus-template-cli apply`

-1. Choose the `Headless CMS - Website` template.
+1. Choose the `Agency OS` template.
 2. Paste the URL to your Directus instance
 3. Paste your Admin user static token
 4. Wait for script to finish